GaloisInc/dlkoopman/README.md

     - E.g: What is the pressure vector on this aircraft for $23.5^{\circ}$ angle of attack?
 - Trajectory prediction (`TrajPred`) - Train on generated trajectories of a system, then predict unknown trajectories for new initial states.
     - E.g: What is the behavior of this pendulum if I start from the point $[1,-1]$?
-- General and reusable - supports data from any dynamical system.
+- General-purpose and reusable - supports data from any dynamical system.
 - Novel error function Average Normalized Absolute Error (ANAE) for visualizing performance.
-- Extensive options and a ready-to-use *hyperparameter search module* to improve performance.
+- Extensive options and a ready-to-use hyperparameter search module to improve performance.
 - Built using [Pytorch](https://pytorch.org/), supports both CPU and GPU platforms.

 Read more about DLKoopman in this [blog article](https://galois.com/blog/2023/01/dl-koopman/).